EberlyODL/chem110/chemical-nomenclature.md

 ### 1. Positive ions (cations)

 a) Cations formed from metal atoms have the same name as the metal.
+This is common for metals in groups 1 and 2 on the periodic table (as well as aluminum, zinc, and silver).

 <table border="2" style="height: 105px; margin-left: auto; margin-right: auto;" width="500">
   <tbody>